pepperize/projen-awscdk-app-ts/README.md

 npx projen new --from @pepperize/projen-awscdk-app-ts@latest
 ```

 _Note: the `latest` version will be installed.
-If you don't specify the `latest` version, it won't be upgraded while running `npx projen`_
+If you don't specify the `latest` version, it won't be upgraded while running `yarn install`_

 ## Create a new projen project type